 Online ads know who you are, but can they change you too?

-Rebecca Walker Reczek, Christopher A. Summers, and Robert W. Smith
+Rebecca Walker Reczek, Christopher A. Summers, Robert W. Smith, The Ohio State University

 Do you ever get the sense that advertisements you see online know more about you than you might expect?
 Have you ever wondered why you’re being shown an ad for a product, only to realize later that you might actually be the kind of person who would want to buy it?